Xabaril/BeatPulse/README.md

 ## Contributing

 BeatPulse wouldn't be possible without the time and effort of its contributors.
 The team is made up of Unai Zorrilla Castro @unaizorrilla, Luis Ruiz Pavón @lurumad, Carlos Landeras @carloslanderas and Eduard Tomás @eiximenis.

+*Our valued committers are*: Hugo Biarge @hbiarge, Matt Channer @mattchanner.

+If you want to contribute to a project and make it better, your help is very welcome.
+You can contribute with helpful bug reports, feature request and also new features with pull requests.

 1. Read and follow the [Don't push your pull requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/)
 2. Build.ps1 is working on local and AppVeyor.